Configuration

 There are several parameter names that are reserved for values used in

-visualisation, simulation calculations and, if applicable, manufacturing
+visualization, simulation calculations and, if applicable, manufacturing

-(also referred to as MCFTT prameters
+(also referred to as MCFTT parameters using their first letters):

-Must point at an object of type
+materialMust point at an object of type

-.
+material.
+Some of them are defined in//pub/std/manufacturing/material.
 When a request is made to a manufacturing API, a close enough material is selected from the materials provided by the manufacturer.
-The responsibility to select the right material is on the implementation of the manufacturing API (theprovider
+The responsibility to select the right material is on the implementation of the manufacturing API (theproviderobject in PartCAD).Not implemented yet.
+Use hardcoded values for now.

-Not implemented yet.
+colorNot implemented yet.
 Use color names for now.

-Optional.
+finishOptional.
 Can be omitted for no finish.

 Not implemented yet.

-Optional.
+textureOptional.
 Can be omitted for no texture.

 Not implemented yet.

-Optional.
+toleranceOptional.
 Can be omitted for a claim to perfect precision during manufacturing.

 Not implemented yet.

 If the part has variable MCFTT parameters depending on the surface, then either this part must be broken down into multiple parts, or the values must be derived from CAD files/scripts (not implemented yet).
-In the latter case the part will not be eligible for manufacturing features, unless a specific manufacturing service provider recognises (vendor,SKU) values and have received corresponding manufacturing instructions out-of-band.
+In the latter case the part will not be eligible for manufacturing features, unless a specific manufacturing service provider recognizes (vendor,SKU) values and have received corresponding manufacturing instructions out-of-band.

 The MCFTT parameters are not required and have no impact on parts that have

-set and that are procured using providers of the type
+vendor and sku set and that are procured using providers of the type

 Assemblies